 Long story short, if you refuse to accept a light-duty job offered by your employer while receiving workers’ comp benefits, you may lose some of the benefits.
 But this is not the case in California, where employers cannot cut your temporary disability benefits based on your decision to turn down the offer.
 However, your employer may be able to reduce these benefits if you turn down that offer at a later stage of your case (such as when you reach maximum medical improvement).

 Consult with our Lancaster workers compensation attorney to speak about your case.
-Call today the offices of Koszdin, Fields, Sherry & Katz law firm at 818-812-5639 or (toll-free) 800-747-3447 for a free case evaluation.
+Call today the offices of Koszdin, Fields & Sherry law firm at 818-812-5639 or 800-747-3447 for a free case evaluation.